VVKAHPM/2025-Fall-Computer-Vision-Final-Project/README.md

 ### 3.3 MDETR

-To run patch clip test, you should use command `python stage2.py --run mdetr`
+To run MDETR test, you should use command `python stage2.py --run mdetr`

 You can modify the `question` in the first line of the function `MDETRtest` to test different questions.